mlr-org/mlrCPO/README.md

 ## Installation

-`mlrCPO` relies on a small extensions of [`ParamHelpers`](https://github.com/berndbischl/ParamHelpers/pull/194) and the current github version of [`mlr`](https://github.com/mlr-org/mlr/pull/1827).
+`mlrCPO` relies on a small extensions of [`ParamHelpers`](https://github.com/berndbischl/ParamHelpers/pull/194) and the current GitHub version of [`mlr`](https://github.com/mlr-org/mlr/pull/1827).
 Until these changes propagate to CRAN, you need to install these using [`devtools`](https://cran.r-project.org/web/packages/devtools/README.html):

 ```R
 devtools::install_github("mlr-org/ParamHelpers", ref = "paramSetSugar")